by Lorraine Lord

 When you buy a franchise, you will be relying upon the value of the brand and the quality of the franchise system, product or service to achieve these goals.
 A lot therefore depends upon the fit between you and the business, the relationship you build with the franchisor and the quality of training and support you will receive.

-Because franchising is so diverse, it is not possible to provide a list that would be applicable to everyone.
+Because franchising is so diverse, it is not possible to provide a list that would be applicable to every type of business.
 There are over 250 suggested questions here, so put a mark against the questions that are most appropriate to your own situation and use them as a basis for creating your own check list.

-Although there is no franchise law in New Zealand to determine what information a franchisor must give you, most franchisors (and all members of the Franchise Association of New Zealand) should provide a disclosure document that will include many of the answers.
+Although there is no legislation in New Zealand to define what information a franchisor must give you, most franchisors (and all members of the Franchise Association of New Zealand) should provide a disclosure document that will include many of the answers.
 You should read this thoroughly and discuss it with your professional advisors.
 Depending on your own level of knowledge of, say, financial matters, you may prefer to get your advisors to ask some of these questions on your behalf.

 The areas that you will want to examine may be divided into: